What The iPad’s Popularity Says About Education

 5. Digital media is more compelling than physical media

 This one is simple, and a bit obvious, but true.
 While education has historically been centered around books and essays, digital media is simply more compelling, consumable, and connected.
 That’s not a judgment that it’s any more potent in producing learning results (another topic for another day), but it’s difficult to argue that it’s infinitely more compelling to most learners.

 7. Data is important

-Gamified apps like the Khan Academy provide data that, while perhaps not as clear as they might be, is still authentic and often user-accessible.
+Gamified platforms like IXL or Khan Academy provide data that, while perhaps not as clear as they might be, is still authentic and often user-accessible.
 While assessments that produce data are still expensive and crude (the latter issue something testing consortiums are working to address), data itself matters.
 And iPads–as well as Android tablets, Google Chromebooks, and Android smartphones–are able to provide it–often in ways students can understand.

 8. There is more money–or at least financial flexibility–than there seems to be

-Schools are broke, yet iPads are finding their ways into schools globally.
-No matter how broke a school, district, or community seems, consumerism finds a way.
+Schools lack funding, yet iPads are finding their ways into schools globally.
+No matter little money a school, district, or community seems, they often find a way.

 9. Educators are consumers too

 District folks and classroom teachers are human beings, after all.
 With Apple’s incredible marketing efforts that create angst-inducing must-have groans from otherwise sane adults, it’s not surprising that this effect reaches through the walls of classrooms as well.